A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 VISA ISSUES – If you need to get a visa to enter a specific country but for whatever reason you are refused one and have to cancel your trip, chances are your insurance won’t cover you for that.

-CIVIL UNREST THAT DOESN’T REQUIRE EVACUATION – If your government hasn’t started procedures to evacuate its nationals visiting a country that’s going through civil unrest, your insurance won’t cover you for that.
+CIVIL UNREST THAT DOESN’T REQUIRE EVACUATION – If a government hasn’t started procedures to evacuate its nationals visiting a country that’s going through civil unrest, your insurance won’t cover you for that.

 KNOWINGLY TRAVELING TO DANGEROUS PLACES – You won’t be covered if you decide to travel to a place where a natural disaster has just occurred, or where war is raging.
 You can figure out why.